Skip to main content

 The first question most keen new students often ask is "Where can I get my textbooks?"

-Copies of textbooks will be available to borrow from the Librarys Reserve Collections, and many textbooks have eBook access provided by the Library.
-Locations and links are usually on a Resource List in your iLearn subject site.
+You can borrow textbooks from the Library's Reserve Collections.
+Many textbooks have eBook access provided by the Library.
+Shelf locations and links are usually on a Resource List in your iLearn subject site.

-Not all subjects have prescribed textbooks, so look at your subject outline to check.
-Subject outlines can be found in your subject's iLearn site or search for your subject on the University website.
+Not all subjects have prescribed textbooks - look at your subject outline to check.
+Subject outlines can be found in your subject's iLearn site or on the University website.

-When buying second-hand textbooks, ensure you are getting the correct edition and title, as you don't want to pay for a book that is no longer the set textbook.
+Check the edition and title details when buying secondhand textbooks.
+You don't want to pay for a book that is not the set textbook.

 Check the FAQs for all the details.